epiverse-trace/tutorials/instructors/02-practical-delays.md

 - Incidence of reported cases per day
 - Reporting delay

-As a group, Write your answer to these questions:
+As a group, Write your answers to these questions:

 - What phase of the epidemic are you observing?
 (Exponential growth phase, near peak, or decay end phase)